xchen0326/04-Remix/README.md

 Examples of remixes include:
 - taking a static choropleth map with a bad color scale, implementing a new version in d3, adding interactivity, and improving the color scale to show the original data in a more effective way
-- finding a poorly designed or hard-to-use interactive visualization, and making a new version with easier to use navigation, features that enable the user to explore the data in new ways, and possibly adding new views
+- finding a poorly designed or hard-to-use interactive visualization, and making a new version with easier to use navigation, features that enable the user to explore the data in new ways, by adding new views

 **Remember: the intent of this assignment is for you to demonstrate your understanding of the theory (e.g. concepts from Munzner's book) and practice (d3, and any tools you use for exploring the data) of visualization.**